 a damp washcloth or piece of gauze, gently rub it over your infant's gums to help

 clean the mouth.
 Brushing your child's teeth should begin when the first tooth appears.

 Use a small amount of fluoride toothpaste, about the size of a grain of rice, on a

 soft-bristled toothbrush.
 When your child is about 3 years old, you can use a pea-sized

 amount of toothpaste.
-Your child will need help brushing his or her teeth until the
+Your child will need help brushing their teeth until about age

 The importance of brushing

 The single best way to remove harmful plaque from teeth and gums is to brush teeth